popitsch/pysrna/README.md

 * genmap/*1.3.0* (optional; only needed if mappability should be calculated)
 * R/*3.5.2* (optional; only needed if QC plots should be created)

 For convenience, we have compiled an [apptainer](https://apptainer.org/docs) (formerly singularity) image containing all above-mentioned tools and having the required python/R packages installed.
-This image can be directly accessed by nextflow (see below) or manually downloaded from the [VBC singularity registry](https://singularity.vbc.ac.at/).
+This image can be directly accessed by nextflow (see below) or manually downloaded from the [VBC singularity registry](https://singularity.vbc.ac.at/) or from the Github release page

 ## Nextflow configuration